 - Firstly, I used green moong dal.
-You can use yellow moong dal or whole green moong instead.
+You can use yellow moong dal or whole green moong instead of it.

 - Do not add any water while grinding dal, also grind dal into a smooth and thick paste.

 - Bhakhri no lot (coarse wheat flour) gives binding to muthiya.
-You can use regular wheat flour and fine rava instead.
+You can use regular wheat flour and fine rava instead of it.

-- Add very little flour while binding muthiya dough.
+- Add very less flour while binding muthiya dough.
 The dough should be very soft.

 - Steam muthiya for 12-15 min on medium-high flame or till it becomes fluffy and properly cooked from inside.